Sirius: Stellar system

 Sirius is a binary star system consisting of two white stars orbiting each other with a separation of about 20 AU (Note: Semi-major axis in AU = semimajor axis in seconds/parallax = 7.56″/0.37921 = 19.8 AU; as the eccentricity is 0.6, the distance fluctuates between 40% and 160% of that, roughly from 8 AU to 32 AU.)

 (roughly the distance between the Sun and Uranus) and a period of 50.1 years.
 The brighter component, termed Sirius A, is a main-sequence star of spectral type early A, with an estimated surface temperature of 9,940 K. Its companion, Sirius B, is a star that has already evolved off the main sequence and become a white dwarf.
-Currently 10,000 times less luminous in the visual spectrum, Sirius B was once the more massive of the two.
+Currently 1/10,000 as luminous in the visual spectrum, Sirius B was once the more massive of the two.
 The age of the system has been estimated at 230 million years.
 Early in its life, it is thought to have been two bluish-white stars orbiting each other in an elliptical orbit every 9.1 years.
 The system emits a higher than expected level of infrared radiation, as measured by IRAS space-based observatory.
 This might be an indication of dust in the system, which is considered somewhat unusual for a binary star.
 The Chandra X-ray Observatory image shows Sirius B outshining its partner as an X-ray source.

 In 2015, Vigan and colleagues used the VLT Survey Telescope to search for evidence of substellar companions, and were able to rule out the presence of giant planets 11 times more massive than Jupiter at 0.5 AU distance from Sirius A, 6–7 times the mass of Jupiter at 1–2 AU distance, and down to around 4 times the mass of Jupiter at 10 AU distance.
 Similarly, Lucas and colleagues did not detect any companions around Sirius B.